ltw-webdev-5/curriculum/intro.md

       ## What we’re learning

       - Making your portfolio website
-      - Things related to it: master pages, SEO, video, etc.
+      - Things related to it: domains, SEO, video, etc.

   - content: |
       ## High expectations